 - Annamaya, the European food hall, is a firm favourite with both locals and tourists.
 Its acclaimed Sunday brunches are every bit worth the hype.

 - The hotel offers rooms, suites, and long-stay apartments as well.
-Compare rates and book your room here.
+See more details and book here

 Want to explore Delhi?
 Check out a list of our favourite things to do in Delhi